NaimNajmios/Socurate/README.md

 2. Tap the "Share" button
 3. Select "Oreamnos" from the share menu
 4. The app automatically processes and generates your post
+5. **NEW**: Toggle "Include hashtags" to auto-append your default hashtags
-5. Copy or share the result
+6. Copy or share the result

 ### Method 2: Direct Input

 1. Open the Oreamnos app
 2. Paste article text or URL into the input field
 3. Tap the "Generate Post" button
+4. **NEW**: Tap "Edit" to modify the generated text
+5. **NEW**: Check "Include hashtags" box before copying
-4. Copy or share the generated post
+6. Copy or share the generated post

+### NEW: Hashtag Management

+1. Go to Settings → Hashtag Settings
+2. Enter your default hashtags (e.g., `#BolaSepak #JDT #Football`)
+3. Toggle "Auto-append hashtags" on/off
+4. Hashtags automatically added when you copy or share posts

+### NEW: Quick Edit

+1. After generation, tap the "Edit" button
+2. Make inline changes to the post
+3. An "(Edited)" indicator appears
+4. Tap "Save" to lock your changes
+5. Copy/share the edited version

 ## 🏗️ Architecture